 Providing advice on Australia’s labour market, including advice on workforce needs and priorities and current, emerging and future skills and training needs and priorities (including in relation to apprenticeships) will be a priority for JSA.
 This will include assessment of issues relating to skills and training, and workforce needs, in regional, rural and remote Australia.

-Our role will include undertaking workforce forecasting, assess workforce skills requirements and undertake cross industry workforce analysis.
+Our role will include undertaking workforce forecasting, assessing workforce skills requirements and undertaking cross industry workforce analysis.
 We will also prepare capacity studies, including for emerging and growing industries and occupations.

 We will have a focus on opportunities to improve employment, VET and higher education outcomes for cohorts of individuals that have historically experienced labour market disadvantage and exclusion.
 Considering opportunities to remove barriers to achieving gender equality in the provision of training and in the labour market will be at the centre of this.